brushed/rendAr/README.md

 			'li[text=World]'
 		]
 	]).rendAr());
-	this.myproperty.show();	//this.myproperty points tho the generated ul element
+	this.myproperty.show();	//this.myproperty now refers to the generated ul element

-By default, attach connects with the 'element' property.
+If you do not specifcy a property name, _attach_ will connect to the 'element' property.

 	['div',{attach:[this]}
 	].rendAr();

-	this.element.show();   //this.element points to the generated div element
+	this.element.show();   //this.element now refers to the generated div element

-BTW, you can also use this attach feature as part of the regular mootools api.
+BTW, you can also use _attach_ as part of the regular mootools api.

 	new Element('div',{ attach:[this] }); //this.element now refers to div